imf4ll/rough/README.md

 current weather on your city and "news" who presents the last news based on your country.
 We are open to requests and ideas to news modules, feel free to open a issue.

+#### Update v0.2.1:
+- Some fixes on v0.2.0 major update.
+- Added "video_downloader" module, that downloads videos from Twitter, Facebook, Pinterest, Rumble and Reddit (will be added more later, and the module is a fork from "rdl", a standalone project from me), just paste video link and wait for 1 or 2 seconds, a list will appear, just click or select with arrows and enter keys to download.

 &nbsp;
 ## ❗️ Install: